Equity in Planning Committee

 An equitable Baltimore addresses the needs and aspirations of its diverse population and meaningfully engages residents through inclusive and collaborative processes to expand access to power and resources.

 EIPC promotes the use of an “equity lens” for planning.
 An equity lens is a tool used to improve planning, decision-making, and resource allocation leading to more racially equitable policies and programs.
-An equity lens is not intended to be a checklist.
-Rather, it’s a guide to inform project management decision-making, and a facilitation tool to support iterative learning and process improvement throughout the development and implementation of an initiative.

 - Structural Equity: What historic advantages or disadvantages have affected residents in the given community?